-This investment and China's increasing direct access to Central Asia has resulted in a reduction of Russia's economic monopoly in a region it administered for most of the twentieth century.
-Further east, stability in the Xinjiang region is key to the success of the Economic Belt: many of its projects pass through here.
+This investment and China's increasing direct access to Central Asia has resulted in a reduction of Russia's economic monopoly and soft power in a region it administered for most of the twentieth century.
+Further east, stability in the Xinjiang region is key to the success of the Silk Road Economic Belt: many of its projects pass through here.
 This includes the $56 billion corridor from Gwadar Port in Pakistan to Xinjiang Province in Western China.
-This investment in less stable regions is evidence of China's regional ambitions as well as its desire to meet growth targets even as its debt-to-GDP ratio rises to 260%.
+This investment in peripheral regions is evidence of China's regional ambitions as well as its desire to meet growth targets even as its debt-to-GDP ratio rises to 260%.

 The Belt and Road Initiative is still a nebulous concept which lacks strictly defined parameters.
 Beijing has stated that it is open to any country; this includes the US.
 The one official map which was produced of the initiative was withdrawn and its timespan is not known but it is certainly long term, requiring over thirty years for full implementation.
 2049 is certainly seen as an important year as it celebrates the 100th anniversary of the founding of the People's Republic of China.
 In China, BRI has become a buzzword by officials and is used to gain approval for tenuously related projects, leading to further confusion.